Trump faces tough road in getting Supreme Court to intervene

 WASHINGTON (AP) — President Donald Trump has repeatedly said there’s one place he wants to determine the outcome of the presidential election: the U.S. Supreme Court.
 But he may have a difficult time ever getting there.

 Then, Bush led in Florida and went to court to stop a recount.
-Trump has suggested a strategy that would focus on multiple states where the winning margins appear to be slim.
-But to overturn the election result, Trump would appear to have to persuade courts, including perhaps the Supreme Court to set aside votes in two or more states.
+Trump, for his part, has suggested a strategy that would focus on multiple states where the winning margins appear to be slim.
+But he might have to persuade the Supreme Court to set aside votes in two or more states to prevent Joe Biden from becoming president.

 Chief Justice John Roberts, for his part, is not likely to want the election to come down to himself and his colleagues.
 Roberts, who was not on the court for Bush v.
 Gore in 2000 but was a lawyer for Bush, has often tried to distance the court from the political branches of government and the politics he thinks could hurt the court’s reputation.

 It’s also not clear what legal issues might cause the justices to step in.
 Trump has made repeated, unsubstantiated claims of election fraud.
-On Saturday, Trump attorney Rudy Giuliani pressed claims that so-called poll watchers, who observe as ballots are counted, were not allowed to get close enough to witness counting.
+Lawsuits filed by his campaign so far have been small-scale efforts unlikely to affect many votes, and some already have been dismissed.

 Still, Trump has focused on the high court.
 In the early morning hours following Election Day he said: “We’ll be going to the U.S. Supreme Court — we want all voting to stop.”
 And on Thursday, as Biden inched closer to the 270 Electoral College votes needed to win the White House, Trump again told Americans, “It’s going to end up, perhaps, at the highest court in the land, we’ll see.”
 On Twitter too he urged, “U.S. Supreme Court should decide!”

-There is currently one election case at the Supreme Court and it involves a Republican appeal to exclude ballots that arrived after Election Day in Pennsylvania.
-But whether or not those ballots ultimately are counted seems irrelevant.
+There is currently one election case at the Supreme Court and it involves a Republican appeal to exclude ballots that arrived after Election Day in the battleground state of Pennsylvania.
+But whether or not those ballots ultimately are counted seems unlikely to affect who gets the state’s electoral votes.

-Ballots received after 8 p.m. on Election Day were a small fragment of the total vote count.
-Across Pennsylvania, counties reported receiving under 8,000 late mail-in ballots, though some were still assessing how many they had.
-Biden’s lead over Trump by Saturday afternoon was more than 30,000 votes.
+Biden opened a narrow lead over Trump on Friday, and any additional mail-in votes probably would help Biden, not the president.

-Still, Trump’s campaign is trying to intervene in the case, an appeal of a decision by Pennsylvania’s highest court to allow three extra days for the receipt and counting of mailed ballots.
-Because the case is ongoing, those ballots are being separated but counted.
+Still, Trump’s campaign is currently trying to intervene in the case, an appeal of a decision by Pennsylvania’s highest court to allow three extra days for the receipt and counting of mailed ballots.
+Because the case is ongoing, the state’s top election official has directed that the small number of ballots that arrived in that window, before 5 p.m.
+Friday, be separated but counted.
+Republicans on Friday asked for a high court order ensuring the ballots are separated, and Justice Samuel Alito, acting on his own, agreed, saying he was motivated in part by the Republicans’ assertion that they can’t be sure elections officials are complying with guidance.

 Beyond the Pennsylvania case, if Trump wanted to use a lawsuit to challenge the election outcome in a state, he’d need to begin by bringing a case in a lower court.

+Trump and his campaign have promised even more legal action, making unsubstantiated allegations of election fraud.

 Biden’s campaign, meanwhile, has called the existing lawsuits meritless, more political strategy than legal.
-Biden lawyer Bob Bauer on Thursday called the lawsuits “an opportunity for them to message falsely about what’s taking place in the electoral process.”
+“I want to emphasize that for their purposes these lawsuits don’t have to have merit.
+That’s not the purpose. … It is to create an opportunity for them to message falsely about what’s taking place in the electoral process,” lawyer Bob Bauer said Thursday, accusing the Trump campaign of “continually alleging irregularities, failures of the system and fraud without any basis.”

+On the other side, Trump’s campaign manager Bill Stepien, in a call with reporters Thursday morning, said that “every night the president goes to bed with a lead” and every night new votes “are mysteriously found in a sack.”

+It’s common in presidential elections to have vote counting continue after Election Day, however.
+And while most states make Election Day the deadline to receive mailed-in ballots, 22 states — 10 of which backed Trump in the 2016 election — have a post-Election Day deadline.

 Marc Levy in Harrisburg, Pennsylvania, contributed to this report.